 Small businesses with fewer than 25 full-time employees and average annual wages below $53,000 per employee can deduct up to half the premiums paid for employee healthcare.
 The business also must pay at least half of employee health insurance premiums and purchase health insurance through the small business health options program, aka the SHOP marketplace, to be eligible.

-Businesses that employ fewer than 10 full-time-equivalent employees with average wages under $25,000 per person get the most benefit of the healthcare credit.
-If your business owes no taxes for 2017, you may be able to carry the credit forward to another year when you owe more.
+Businesses that employ fewer than 10 full-time-equivalent employees with average wages under $25,000 per person get the most benefit from the healthcare credit.
+If your business owes no taxes for 2018, you may be able to carry the credit forward to another year when you owe more.
 If you have some of that credit left over, you can claim business expenses against it.